Azure/ResourceModules/modules/healthcare-apis/workspace/fhirservice/README.md

 | [`smartProxyEnabled`](#parameter-smartproxyenabled) | bool | If the SMART on FHIR proxy is enabled. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

+### Parameter: `name`

+The name of the FHIR service.

+- Required: Yes
+- Type: string

+### Parameter: `workspaceName`

+The name of the parent health data services workspace.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `accessPolicyObjectIds`

 List of Azure AD object IDs (User or Apps) that is allowed access to the FHIR service.

 - Required: No
 - Type: array
 - Default: `[]`